 - Unsanitary, filthy carriers — with no supplies to clean or refresh

-- Crossing state lines without proper documentation (such as health certificates)
+- Crossing state lines without proper documentation (such as proof of

 - Long transport with only one driver